What Are the Best Team Building Activities for Interns That Don't Feel Forced?

 Cross-Team Exposure (Week 2)

 2 sessions during the weekWeek 2 adds Learning.
 Schedule two Shadow Swap sessions — each intern spends 2 hours with a different department.
-Pair a marketing intern with engineering, a finance intern with design.
-On Thursday, run a 30-minute 'Ask Me Anything' with a senior leader (VP or above).
-Interns universally rank skip-level access as the most valuable part of their program.
+Pair marketing with engineering, finance with design.
+On Thursday, run a 30-minute AMA with a senior leader (VP or above).
+Interns consistently rank skip-level access as the most valuable part of any program.
 It costs nothing and takes 30 minutes.

 This week's Shadow Swap schedule: Tuesday 2-4pm: [Intern A] shadows [Department B], [Intern B] shadows [Department C] Thursday 2-4pm: Swap — [Intern A] shadows [Department C], [Intern B] shadows [Department B] Shadow hosts: just include them in whatever you're doing.
 No prep needed.
 Let them ask questions.
 Thursday 4:30pm: AMA with [Senior Leader Name] — bring any question, nothing off-limits.